 Dickinson College has a blog for students participating in study abroad programs.
 You may want to consider keeping a journal on the blog and to share your experiences and insights with your friends or other students interested in going on your program.
 It also serves as a good tool to keep you connected with Dickinson students studying at different locations and to exchange information.
 Please find the blog link here: http://blogs.dickinson.edu/abroad/.
 If you are interested, send an email to Todd Bryant at bryantt@dickinson.edu/abroad/.
-If you are interested, send an email to Todd Bryant at bryantt@dickinson.edu.
 He will create your blog and send you the basic instructions to get started.